kodecocodes/i9t/multitasking/multitasking.markdown

 By Soheil Azarpour

 Apple introduced a game changing feature for iPad in iOS 9 called **multitasking**.
 Multitasking allows you to split the screen between two running apps, and interact with them at the same time on one screen.
 For example you can read a proposal in your emails, while researching the topic in Safari next to it.
 You can also enjoy watching your favorite sport show at the same time on the same screen.
-And all of this happens on an iPad that you hold in  hands while you lounge on a couch!
+And all of this happens on an iPad that you hold in  your hands while you lounge on a couch!
 This is super powerful!

 Multitasking completely changes the way a lot of users use their iPads.
 Users can now consider the iPad as a serious computer replacement.

-In this chapter you learn how to update an existing app so that it plays nicely in a split view along with other apps.
+In this chapter you learn how to update an existing app so that it plays nicely in a multitasking environment along with other apps.

 ## Getting started

 There are three different aspects to multitasking on the iPad: Slide Over, Split View, and Picture in Picture.
-You activate Slide Over by swiping from the right edge of the screen (or the left edge if you have changed your iPad locale to a region with right-to-left language).
-You will see a list of multitasking-ready apps on your iPad in that list, from which you can tap and launch one.
+You activate Slide Over by swiping from the right edge of the screen.
+You'll be presented a list of multitasking-ready apps on your iPad in that list, from which you can tap and launch one.
 If your app is not multitasking-ready, it won't show up in this list!

+> **Note**:  If the locale of the iPad is set to a region with right-to-left language, you swipe from the right edge of the screen to activate multitasking.

 This is a great opportunity and you want your users to see your app in the list!
-This allows users get into your app more often and spend more time in it while using your app alongside with other apps.
+This allows users to get into your app more often and spend more time in it while using your app alongside with other apps.

 You can then pin the Slide Over and activate Split View.
 In Split View the screen is divided between the two apps.
 You can use both apps independently and both are fully functional.